pinionless/garmin-to-dawarich-sync/README.md

 ## Usage
 *   Will run at 3:00 every night.
 *   Navigate to `http://localhost:5000/` to view the main page.
-*   `/check`: Triggers a download of activities since yesterday untill now()
+*   `/check`: Triggers a download of activities since yesterday until now()
-*   `/upload`: Attempts to upload all unprocessed GPX file to Dawarich.
+*   `/upload`: Attempts to upload all unprocessed GPX files to Dawarich.

 ## To Do
 1. CSS Styles